yanxht/yanxht.github.io/research.md

 <!--- {% include image_caption.html url="/images/comic_causal.png" caption="Comic from xkcd.com" width_perc=35 align="right" %} --->

 > I have learned a lot in my life.
-Unfortunately, most of it about technicalities.
+Unfortunately, most of it is about technicalities.
 >
 > -- <cite>Y.R.</cite>